nashikun/ae-dty-chall/README.md

 Start Mongodb and Redis-server on your preferred port and replace the relevant details in `backend/.env`

 ### Starting the backend server

+Please make sure you port 3000 is not being used
-in the backend folder:
+In the backend folder:
 Run `npm install` to install the dependencies
 Run `npm start server.js`

 ### Starting the frontend server

-in the frontend folder
+In the frontend folder
 Run `npm install` to install the dependencies
 Run `ng serve --ssl`